Published: June 2, 2022 | Last Updated: July 1, 2022

 This notice or letter may include additional topics that have not yet been covered here.
 Please check back frequently for updates.

-The first thing to do is to check the return address to be sure it’s from the Internal Revenue Service and not another agency.
+The first thing to do is to check the return address to be sure it’s from the Internal Revenue Service and not from another agency, and not some type of a scam to obtain personal information from you.

 Read the letter carefully and respond timely.
-If you need additional information, contact the IRS at the toll-free number listed on the top right corner of your notice.
+If you need additional information, contact the IRS at the toll-free number listed on the top right corner of the letter.

 Respond to the letter, even if you disagree with the information in the letter.
 If you disagree, send the IRS a letter explaining what information you think is in error.
 Provide the information requested in the letter.